imeanup/Data-Structure-through-C-in-Depth/README.md

+# Data Structure through C in Depth

-# Data-Structure-through-c-in-depth
+# C in Depth

+### S. K. Srivastava

-This repository contains the resource code from the CD provided free inside the book.
+This repository contains the code from CD provided free inside the book.